GabriPalmyro/cos-challenge/README.md

 ## 🏗️ Architecture

-This project follows **Clean Architecture** principles with the following structure:
+I implemented this project following **Clean Architecture** principles with the following structure:

 ```
 lib/